szabgab/tech-talks/time-theft.md

-# Dominica DeGrandis: Time Theft : How Hidden and Unplanned work Commit the Perfect Crime
+# Dominica DeGrandis: Time Theft: How Hidden and Unplanned work Commit the Perfect Crime

 ## Speaker